 2. High Water Temperature:

 Warm water is less capable of holding as much oxygen as cool water.
-For instance, aquarium water that has a temperature of 30 °C (77 °F) can hold 7.6mg/l of dissolved oxygen whereas the water of 15 °C (59 °F) can only hold 10.1mg/l of dissolved oxygen.
+For instance, aquarium water that has a temperature of 30 °C (86°F) can only hold 7.6mg/l of dissolved oxygen whereas the water of 15 °C (59 °F) can hold 10.1mg/l of dissolved oxygen.

 With the cited example, you can see that water will hold less oxygen as the temperature increases and vice versa.